-The other favorite that I got him was the Leapfrog Storytime Buddy.
-This little dog will read your kid books!
+The other favorite that I got him was the Leapfrog Storytime Buddy (Pictured below).
+This little dog will read books to your kid!
 It comes with 5 little board books and will tell your child when to turn the page and everything!
 My kid loves books so this was a total win.
-A story teller while chillin in the back seat during a road trip?
+A storyteller while chillin in the back seat during a road trip?
 Yes!

 For the 1 and a half-year-old, obviously, we are working on words and naming things.
-So I got him the Leapfrog Learning Friends 100 Words book.
+So I got him the Leapfrog Learning Friends 100 Words book (Pictured above – it’s in the center between the two car seats).
 He can touch the pictures in the book and the book will say what the picture is out loud.
 Awesome!

-I also got him the Vtech Spin & Learn Color Flashlight.
+I also got him the Vtech Spin & Learn Color Flashlight (Pictured above – it’s in the center between the two car seats).
 It teaches colors and animals, and although this one wasn’t a huge hit like the ones I mentioned above, he definitely played with it enough times for me to still count it as a win.

 3) Snacks, snacks, and even more snacks.
 Just bring ALLLLL the snacks!

 Seriously.
 All ideas of eating healthy, balanced meals are shelved when we go on vacation with the kids.
 Forget it.